lgmorand/workshop-aca/_entries/01-02 prerequisites.md

 ### Prerequisites

-In order to realize the workshop, you will require several components.
+To realize the workshop, you will require several components.
 If you don't have them yet, you'll be guided to acquire them.

 - an Azure subscription (one per user*)
 - a GitHub Account